dotnet-websharper/core/docs/Owin.md

     Searches for a sitelet to serve in assemblies located in the provided bin directory.
 Uses the given directory as web application root.
 If the bin directory is not provided, then the `bin` subdirectory of the web root is used.
 Also serves RPC functions as per `RemotingMiddleware(webRoot, ?binDirectory)`.

+### Notes

-**NOTE**: The `RemotingMiddleware` should always appear *before* any self-contained application in the stack.
+* The `RemotingMiddleware` should always appear *before* any self-contained application in the stack.
 In particular, it should appear before `SiteletMiddleware`.

+* `SiteletMiddleware` does not serve any static files, and in particular it does not serve the WebSharper-generated JavaScript files.
+You need to use a file system middleware such as `Microsoft.Owin.StaticFiles`, as shown in the [Self-Hosted Client-Server Web Application project template](https://github.com/intellifactory/websharper.visualstudio/blob/master/templates/owin-selfhost/Main.fs).

 ## Katana IAppBuilder extension methods